Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Siksika Health Services CEO Tyler White is an advocate both provincially and nationally on behalf of First Nations’ People.
+Tyler White is an advocate provincially and nationally for First Nations’ People.
+He is the chief executive officer of Siksika Health Services, and he serves on the College of Physicians and Surgeons of Alberta council as a public member.
 He was instrumental in bringing together Treaties 6, 7 and 8 in the formation of the Alberta Health Consortium in response to the Federal Action Plan on Jordan’s Principle, and was as a member of the Provincial Child Intervention Panel and the Provincial Mental Health Review.

 - Task force to help protect some of Alberta’s most vulnerable (May 19, 2020)